Who can submit an entry for Move Mining?

 What are the language requirements for submission?

 All videos, papers and presentations must be in English.
 Would you like help with translating your concept into English?
 Contact Lauren.Schmidt@mining.komatsu for free translation services for Move Mining contestants that contact her with enough time for translation services to occur.

 How do we know if People’s Choice is fair?

 The Move Mining team takes great pains to ensure that all teams are competing fairly.
-All votes submitted as part of People’s Choice are evaluated.
-Any spam-voting, duplicate voting or bulk voting will be removed.
-People’s Choice votes are periodically reviewed and duplicate votes are removed.
-Prior to the conclusion of People’s Choice, a last round of review will take place.
+All votes submitted as part of People’s Choice are tracked through cookies.
+Spam-voting, duplicate voting or bulk voting will not be allowed.

 All teams are able to request documentation of their votes.

 We encourage all teams to use People’s Choice as an opportunity to share their videos with as many people as possible.

-All votes for People’s Choice are vetted via submission of a valid email address.
+All votes for People’s Choice are vetted via a valid email address and cookies.

 How can I support this cause?

 If you or your company is interested in sponsoring or supporting the Move Mining competition, we have many opportunities available.
 If you would like to speak with someone about sponsorship opportunities, please email the SME Sponsorships Coordinator at email@example.com.
 We also LOVE volunteers!
-If you are looking for an opportunity to participate in Move Mining during the live event, we are looking for energetic volunteers to help support the movement.
+If you are looking for an opportunity to participate in Move Mining during live events, we are looking for energetic volunteers to help support the movement.
 If you are interested, please contact us at firstname.lastname@example.org.